hurricane-pinecone/Segfault-Simulator/README.md

 ## Optional

 Add an alias command to run this shit easier.
+If you're not on zsh, first of all, how dare you.

 ```bash
 echo "alias crun='cmake --build --preset conan-debug --target run'" >> ~/.zshrc